 If your reality is being imagined by your 'cosmic self,' then there is nothing outside of you that is limiting you.
 In essence, you are imposing every limit encountered in life upon yourself.
 That being said, we cannot break the rules of the physical limits imposed on us no more than our avatars can break the limits of a video game.

 As previously stated, you cannot break the physical limits set by your 'cosmic imagination,' but you can manipulate the mental limits that you set upon yourself.
-If all action stems from thought, and if the actions that take place in our reality stem from 'cosmic thought,' then our thoughts may have some control to manipulate the physical limits of our lives.
+If all action stems from thought, and if the actions that take place in our reality stem from 'cosmic thought,' then our thoughts may have some control to manipulate reality.
 You cannot pick up that knife and do harm to another unless you have the thought to do it first.
-If we take this to the cosmic level, then all existence stems from thought as well.
-If everything we are is interconnected in the imagination of a single infinite being, then our thoughts should be able to manipulate the physical world to some extent.
+If we take this to the cosmic level, then all actions stem from thought as well.
+If everything is interconnected in the imagination of a single infinite being, then our thoughts should be able to manipulate the physical world to some extent.